Jiu-Jitsu (BJJ) in Bangkok at Super Kick Gym

 • Should I wear protective gear, and what kind?

-Mouthguards protect your teeth and reduce the risk of concussion, while ear guards can prevent cauliflower ears.
+Mouthguards prevents teeth grinding or breaking and concussion while ear guards can help to prevent cauliflower ears.

 • How does the gym ensure safety during sparring (rolling)?